Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Methods

 \subsection{Axisymmetric reconstruction of temperature fields from laser absorption measurement}

 Spatially resolved measurements of local gas temperature were achieved by scanning the laser beams across the flame.
 An example measurement of a pulsating CH$_4$-O$_2$ flame at lower flow rates ($\dot{m}_{\rm CH_{4}}$ = 0.20 SLPM and $\dot{m}_{\rm O_{2}}$ = 0.30 SLPM, respectively) is illustrated in Fig. \ref{Fig_02}.
-Under the specific conditions of this measurement, the flame exhibited a regular mode of oscillation that was periodic in time and nearly axisymmetric in space, as confirmed by time-synchronized chemiluminescence imaging.
-For oscillating flames exhibiting axial symmetry, a reconstruction scheme using constrained optimization was developed to infer the spatial distribution of temperature from the absorbance data at different beam locations.
+Under these conditions, the flame exhibited a regular mode of oscillation that was periodic in time and nearly axisymmetric in space, as confirmed by time-synchronized chemiluminescence imaging.
+For oscillating flames with axial symmetry, a reconstruction scheme based on constrained optimization was developed to infer the spatial distribution of temperature from the absorbance data at different beam locations.
+Further details of the reconstruction scheme are provided in a previous study by the authors \cite{zhang2026} and are omitted here for brevity.

-The line-of-sight absorbance $\alpha(t;y_i)$ was determined at each beam location $y_i$ from the transmitted laser intensity $I(t;y_i)$ and a reference intensity profile $I_0(t)$ measured in the absence of absorption, based on the Beer-Lambert relation:

-From the time sequence of $\alpha(t;y_i)$, an absorbance spectrum $\alpha(\nu;y_i)$ was obtained based on the laser wavenumber modulation profile $\nu(t)$ characterized prior to the flame experiment.
-A total of 12 absorption features in the spectral region of 2392.5 to 2397 $\rm cm^{-1}$ were analyzed, and the integrated absorbance over each selected transition feature (denoted by $[\nu_{k-},\nu_{k+}]$) was used in the axisymmetric reconstruction, i.e.,

-To determine the spatial distribution of gas temperature, the entire spatial domain of interest was discretized using a number of sample points $r_s$ along the radial direction.
-These sample points were selected based on the effective spatial resolution of the current laser diagnostic (1 mm, as defined by the laser beam diameter).
-At each sample point, a local gas temperature $T_s$ and a CO$_2$ mole fraction $X_s$ were assigned.
-The integrated absorbance of each absorption feature was evaluated first at each sample point $A^0_k(r_s; T_s, X_s)$ and then summed along each line of sight (see Fig. \ref{Fig_02}(b)), yielding: